 It’s worth climbing 330 steps, get on cathedral’s viewing platform and have a look on Strasbourg from 66 meters high.
 The entrance to the platform costs 5 EUR.

 3. Little France (La Petite France)

-From the Cathedral we walked along river Ill towards a famous district called Petite France (Little France).
+From the Cathedral walk along the river Ill towards a famous district called Petite France (Little France).
 The district’s name has an interesting and surprising history.
-It doesn’t come from the architecture, the inhabitants aren’t particularly patriotic either.
+Apparently, it doesn’t originate from the architecture, the inhabitants aren’t particularly patriotic either.

-In XVth century there was a hospital in the district.
-It cured people with so called “French disease” – syphilis 🙂
+In XVth century there was a hospital in the district which cured people with syphilis – a so called “French disease”.

-Despite its inglorious history, the district is enchanting.
+Whatever its history, trust me – the district is enchanting.

 Petite France is a great place to rest in one of numerous small restaurants and enjoy a glass of Riesling – white wine produced in Alsace.
-You can also try the famous Alsatian dish here – tarte flambée (flammkuchen).
-Your trip to Strasbourg won’t be complete without trying them!
+Also make sure to try the famous Alsatian dish – tarte flambée (flammkuchen).
+Your one day in Strasbourg won’t be complete without trying them!

-From Little France we took a tram to go to a park called l’Orangerie.
-I recommend you to go there mainly because it’s home for so many storks!
+From the city center you can take a tram to the park called l’Orangerie.
+I recommend you to go there because it’s home for so many storks!

 A stork is one of the symbols of Alsace.
-Then I first heard it, I laughed.
-A stork is our Polish symbol, what can French people know about them.
+When I first heard about it, I laughed.
+A stork is a Polish symbol, what can French people know about them?

-We spent quite some time in l’Orangerie – my friend was resting and pitifully watching me chase the storks with my camera… 🙂 They made my day fun and they definitely can improve your trip to Strasbourg too!
+We spent a lot of time in l’Orangerie – resting and chasing the storks with the camera 🙂 They made my day fun and they definitely can improve your trip to Strasbourg too.